 The program meets the requirements of this Key Element.
-The program provided evidence that it considers the needs and expectations of identified Communities of Interest in developing and revising its curriculum and application component.
+The program provided evidence of specific changes that were implemented based on the Communities of Interests feedback.

 STANDARD V: PROGRAM EFFECTIVENESS AND IMPROVEMENT

 Key Element V-A: Demonstrated Student/Graduate Achievement